 This phenomenon is known in cognitive psychology as the Mere Exposure Effect, or the familiarity bias.
 It suggests that one (mere) exposure to a stimulus is enough to create familiarity, which increases liking simply because we prefer things that we already know.
 Repeated exposure increases said liking even more.
 Whether it is a song, product, a trend, an image, or a brand, positive feelings will increase with repetition.

-What is Mere Exposure Effect
+Mere Exposure Effect Definition

 The earliest known research on mere exposure effect was conducted in 1876 but became well known behavioral bias in 1968 thanks to a series of experiments by Robert Zajonc.
 Zajonc demonstrated that simply exposing people to a specific stimulus led them to rate it more positively.
 His experiments showed similar results with a wide variety of stimuli such as words, shapes, Chinese letters, pictures, facial expressions, and even nonsense words.
 Zajonc has found that single exposure is enough for creating positive feelings and subsequent preference and choice.
 Moreover, repeated exposure led to even stronger liking, which became known as the “repeated exposure effect.”